top of page

 Pietenpol Air Camper History

-He decided to try another tactic and bought plans for a Lincoln Sport Biplane from a popular magazine called Modern Mechanics and Inventions Flying Manual published by Fawcett and whose popular aviation writer, E. Weston "Westy" Farmer, was influential in covering the world of "homebuilt aircraft."
+His first attempt at a commercial aircraft was to by plans for a Lincoln Sport Biplane from a popular magazine called Modern Mechanics and Inventions Flying Manual published by Fawcett and whose popular aviation writer, E. Weston "Westy" Farmer, was influential in covering the world of "homebuilt aircraft."
 By now it was the late 1920s and successful designs like Edward Heath's Parasol and O.C.
 Corben's Baby Ace were being built both as finished aircraft and in kit form by their companies, and plans were being sold to those confident in their abilities as craftsmen.
 But these designs required some complex construction skills and equipment to manufacture welds or fabricate intricate control mechanisms that were beyond the scope of the average builder.
-Of course, these parts could be purchased separately by mail, a practice Pietenpol eventually offered for his own designs as well.
+Of course, these parts could be purchased separately by mail, a practice Bernard eventually offered for his own designs as well.
 But the Heath and Corben models also mainly recommended aircraft powerplants which were less available and much more expensive (though each manufacturer did offer plans for using motorcycle engines).
-Unlike Pietenpol, experimental aircraft designers thought that automobile engines were simply too underpowered.
+Unlike the Pietenpol Air Camper, experimental aircraft designers thought that automobile engines were simply too underpowered.
 Aviation was still in its infancy in America.

-It was about this time that a young man named Lindbergh flew alone across the Atlantic Ocean inspiring a whole new awakening to the fun, adventure, and romance of aviation.
-Bernard Pietenpol knew that he had to find some kind of aircraft in which he could gain a bit more flying experience as he kept his dream alive of creating his own design for the "common man."
+It was also about this time that a young man named Lindbergh flew alone across the Atlantic Ocean in May 21, 1927 inspiring a whole new awakening to the fun, adventure, and romance of aviation.

 By now Henry Ford had come out with his new car, the Model A, powered by a bigger four cylinder engine.
 At an estimated 40 horsepower, this engine seemed just the thing for Bernard Pietenpol's new aircraft design's needs, and having been on the market for several years, junk yards were starting to get as many of them as Model T engines.